Mohamed5550/Designing-Data-Intensive-Applications-Notes/Notes/Chapter 11.md

 - To keep data in sync between these databases we may use `ETL` like in warehouses, which is a batch process
 - A faster approach is to use `dual writing`, which is to change the data in the second database after you send it to the first one, but it have some problems:
   - Concurrency: concurrency detection
-  - Fault tolerance: 2 phace commit
+  - Fault tolerance: 2 phase commit
 - but it is better if there is only one leader

 ### Change Data Capture

 - Database logs was external implementation of databases not an API
 - Recently there was an interest about `CDC`, so they decided to take data from database log and replicate it in the same order to other databases
-- Implemenging change data capture
+- Implementing change data capture
   - Database triggers are used to link table records changes to the other database
   - Examples: `LinkedIn's Databus`, `Facebook Wormhole`, `Yahoo!'s Sherpa` use these idea at large scales
   - WAL API examples: `Bottled Water for PostgreSQL`, `Maxwell and Debezium for MySQL`, `Mongoriver for MongoDB`, `GoldenGate for Oracle`